evansd/whitenoise/docs/index.rst

    STATICFILES_STORAGE = 'whitenoise.django.GzipManifestStaticFilesStorage'

+And that's it, you're ready to go.
 For more details, including on setting up CloudFront and other CDNs see the :doc:`Using WhiteNoise with Django <django>` guide.

 QuickStart for other WSGI apps